icecave/isolator/README.md

 }
 ```

-MyDocument now takes an instance of Isolator in it's constructor.
-It would a pain and unnecessary to specify the Isolator instance every time you construct an object in your production code, so a shared instance is made accessible using the Isolator::get() method.
-If a non-null value is passed to Isolator::get() it is returned unchanged, allowing you to replace the Isolator when necessary.
+MyDocument now takes an instance of `Isolator` in it's constructor.
+It would be a pain - and unnecessary - to specify the
+`Isolator` instance every time you construct an object in your production code, so a shared instance is made accessible
+using the `Isolator::get()` method.
+If a non-null value is passed to `Isolator::get()` it is returned unchanged, allowing
+you to replace the isolator when necessary.

-MyDocument::getContents() is also updated to use the isolator instance rather than calling the global function directly.
-The behavior of MyDocument remains unchanged but testing the class is easy, as will be shown in the example test suite below.
+`MyDocument::getContents()` is also updated to use the isolator instance rather than calling the global function directly.
+The behavior of `MyDocument` remains unchanged but testing the class is easy, as will be shown in the example test suite below.

 *Note: The test below is written for the [PHPUnit](http://www.phpunit.de) testing framework, using [Phake](https://github.com/mlively/Phake) for mocking.
 Phake provides a more flexible alternative to PHPUnit's built-in mock objects.*

 ```php
 <?php